Bahawalpur (princely state): Independence of Pakistan

 The predominantly Muslim population supported the Muslim League and the Pakistan Movement.
 After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in Bahawalpur state.
-After the independence of Pakistan, the Nawab of Bahawalpur Sadeq Mohammad Khan V proved to be very helpful and generous to the government of Pakistan.
+After the independence of Pakistan, the Nawab of Bahawalpur Sadiq Mohammad Khan V proved to be very helpful and generous to the government of Pakistan.
 He gave seventy million rupees to the government and the salaries of all the government departments for a couple of months were also drawn from the treasury of Bahawalpur state.
 He donated his private property to the University of the Punjab, King Edward Medical College and the Mosque of Aitchison College, Lahore.
-At the time of independence, all the princely states of British India were given a choice to join either Pakistan or India or to remain independent, outside both.
+At the time of independence, all the princely states of British India were given a choice to join either Pakistan or India and have no option to remain independent, outside both.
 On 5 October 1947 the Nawab signed an agreement with the government of Pakistan according to which Bahawalpur State acceded to Pakistan, and the accession was accepted on 9 October.
 Thus the State of Bahawalpur was the first state to accede to Pakistan.